 Although Orthotics are a benefit for the majority of patients, as with ALL medical procedures, there is NO guarantee that the orthotics will completely cure or help every individual who wears them.

-Very often the patients insurance plan will cover for Orthotic devices and it is advised to check with the insurance to obtain coverage benefits.
-Please call our office to get the proper codes and information necessary for ordering them.
+Very often your insurance plan will cover Orthotic devices.
+It is advised that you check with your insurance to obtain coverage information.
+You can find our Orthotic FAQ sheet in the "Forms" section of the website.
+Please call our office to obtain the necessary information for placing your order.